JetBrains-Research/data-driven-type-migration/README.md

 ![pipeline status](https://github.com/JetBrains-Research/data-driven-type-migration/actions/workflows/build.yml/badge.svg)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)

-An IntelliJ IDEA plugin that adapts the current approach of `Type Migration` refactoring for Java to use custom structural-replace templates that express the adaptatioins required to perform the type change.
+An IntelliJ IDEA plugin that adapts the current approach of `Type Migration` refactoring for Java to use custom structural-replace templates that express the adaptations required to perform the type change.
 We inferred these type change rules by mining 250 popular open-source Java repositories.
 In general, it helps to automate the process of updating the data-flow dependent references of a program element, which type has been changed.

 The plugin is compatible with **IntelliJ IDEA 2021.1** and can be built from sources.